Mammoth in Juab County, Utah — The American Mountains (Southwest)

 Originally operated by Drs.
 Mott, Townsend and Stephens, it was purchased by Dr. Steele Bailey Sr. and Dr. Charles Harvielle in 1904.
 Dr. Steele Bailey Jr., who at that time was attending medical school, later joined his father and brother-in-law in the practice of medicine in 1904.
 He continued to operate the hospital until 1933 when he moved to Eureka, Utah.

 The services rendered to the people of the district during the influenza epidemic of 1918 will long be remembered, as also the numerous emergency treatments given the miners and their families of the district.

 Erected 1974 by The Tintic Historical Society.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 17, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 299 times since then.
+It was originally submitted on July 17, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 336 times since then and 21 times this year.
 Photos: 1, 2, 3, 4. submitted on July 17, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.